 For security and compatibility reasons, SchemeServe supports modern web browsers that receive regular security updates.

-Using supported browsers ensures that SchemeServe benefits from the latest security patches and encryption standards.
+Using supported browsers ensures that SchemeServe benefits from the latest security patches, improved performance, and up-to-date encryption standards.

 Compliance Frameworks